-- Built-in functions are IBM-supplied functions that come with DB2 UDB for AS/400.
+- Built-in functions are IBM-supplied functions that come with DB2 UDB for iSeries.
 These functions provide a single-value result.
 Built-in functions include operator functions such as "+", column functions such as AVG, and scalar functions such as SUBSTR.
-For a list of the built-in column and scalar functions and information on these functions, see "Chapter 3.
-Built-In Functions" on page 131.21 - User-defined functions are functions that are created using the CREATE FUNCTION statement and registered to the database manager in catalog view QSYS2.SYSROUTINES and QSYS2.SYSFUNCS.
-These functions allow users to extend the function of the database manager by adding their own or third party vendor function definitions. - A user-defined function is either SQL, external, or sourced.
+For a list of the built-in column and scalar functions and information on these functions, see Chapter 3, "Built-In Functions" on page 119.24 - User-defined functions are functions that are created using the CREATE FUNCTION statement and registered to the database manager in catalog table QSYS2.SYSROUTINES and catalog view QSYS2.SYSFUNCS.
+These functions allow users to extend the function of the database manager by adding their own or third party vendor function definitions.

+^{24.} Built-in functions are implemented internally by the database manager, so an associated program or service program object does not exist for a built-in function.
+Furthermore, the catalog does not contain information about built-in functions.
+However, built-in functions can be treated as if they exist in QSYS2 and a built-in function name can be qualified with QSYS2.

+A user-defined function is either SQL, external, or sourced.
 An SQL function is defined to the database using only SQL statements.
 An external function is defined to the database with a reference to an external program or service program that is executed when the function is invoked.
 A sourced function is defined to the database with a reference to a built-in function or another user-defined function.
-Sourced functions can be used to extend built-in column and scalar functions for use on distinct types. - A user-defined function resides in the collection in which it was created.
-The collection cannot be QSYS, QSYS2, or QTEMP. - The database manager automatically generates some user-defined functions when a distinct type is created using the CREATE DISTINCT TYPE statement.
+Sourced functions can be used to extend built-in column and scalar functions for use on distinct types.
+A user-defined function resides in the schema in which it was created.
+The schema cannot be QSYS, QSYS2, or QTEMP.

+The database manager automatically generates some user-defined functions when a distinct type is created using the CREATE DISTINCT TYPE statement.
 These functions support casting from the distinct type to the source type and from the source type to the distinct type.
 The ability to cast between the data types is important because a distinct type is compatible only with itself.

-The generated cast functions reside in the same collection as the distinct type for which they were created.
-The collection cannot be QSYS, QSYS2, or QTEMP.
-For more information on the functions that are generated for a distinct type, see "CREATE DISTINCT TYPE" on page 295.
+The generated cast functions reside in the same schema as the distinct type for which they were created.
+The schema cannot be QSYS, QSYS2, or QTEMP.
+For more information about the functions that are generated for a distinct type, see "CREATE DISTINCT TYPE" on page 281.